How to turn off the pool's circulation pump for the winter

 1. Turn off the pump

 Start by turning off the circulation pump.
-Locate the switch or breaker that controls the pump and turn it off.
+Locate the power switch or breaker that controls the pump and turn it off.
 This action stops the flow of water through the system, preventing further circulation.

 2. Drain the pump